DNVR/async-maps/README.md

 ## How it works

-Async Maps work similar to JavaScript Maps and is infact based on it.
+Async Maps work similar to JavaScript Maps and is in fact based on it.

 It is a bit more restricive than regular Maps in that it offers no options to check for keys or delete or clear the Map.
 A value can only be set once for a given key and subsequent uses of the `set` method would be ineffective.